Hillcrest (Qld)

 AreaSearch analysis indicates Hillcrest maintains employment conditions that align with national benchmarks

-Unemployment stands at 3.6%, with a 3.3% employment growth over the past year (AreaSearch).
-As of September 2025, 3,804 residents are employed, with unemployment at 0.3% below Greater Brisbane's rate of 4.0%.
-Workforce participation is similar to Greater Brisbane's 64.5%.
-Key sectors include health care & social assistance, retail trade, and manufacturing, which is particularly notable with employment levels at 1.7 times the regional average.
+As of September 2025, 3,814 residents were employed, with an unemployment rate of 3.6%, 0.4% below Greater Brisbane's rate of 4.0%.
+Workforce participation was at 70.7%, similar to Greater Brisbane.
+Census data shows 8.7% of residents worked from home.
+Employment is concentrated in health care & social assistance, retail trade, and manufacturing, with manufacturing employment at 1.7 times the regional average.

-Conversely, professional & technical services employ just 2.6% of local workers, below Greater Brisbane's 8.9%.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Over a 12-month period ending in September 2025, employment increased by 3.3%, labour force by 2.2%, reducing unemployment by 1.1 percentage points (AreaSearch).
-In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a 0.5% reduction in unemployment.
-Statewide, Queensland's employment contracted by 0.01% between November 2024 and November 2025, losing 1,210 jobs, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia projects national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hillcrest's employment mix suggests local employment should increase by 5.9% over five years and 12.6% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Professional & technical services employ just 2.6% of local workers, below Greater Brisbane's 8.9%.
+The area offers limited local employment opportunities.
+Over a 12-month period ending in September 2025, employment increased by 3.4%, labour force by 2.2%, reducing the unemployment rate by 1.1 percentage points.
+In comparison, Greater Brisbane had employment growth of 3.8%, labour force growth of 3.3%, and a reduction in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across sectors.
+Applying these projections to Hillcrest's employment mix suggests local employment should increase by 5.9% over five years and 12.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment